 Accreditation: This activity will be planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of Medical Learning Institute, Inc. and PVI, PeerView Institute for Medical Education.
 The Medical Learning Institute, Inc. is accredited by the ACCME to provide continuing medical education for physicians.

 CME Credits: The Medical Learning Institute, Inc. designates this live activity for a maximum of 1.5 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 MOC Statement: Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to 1.5 MOC points and patient safety MOC credit in the American Board of Internal Medicine’s (ABIM) Maintenance of Certification (MOC) program.
 Participants will earn MOC points equivalent to the amount of CME credits claimed for the activity.
 It is the CME activity provider’s responsibility to submit participant completion information to ACCME for the purpose of granting ABIM MOC credit.

 Participation information will be shared with ABIM through the ACCME’s Program and Activity Reporting System (PARS).
 Blinded individual or aggregated participant data may be shared with the funder of the activity.

-Target Audience: The activity has been designed to meet the educational needs of radiation oncologists, medical oncologists, surgeons, neuro-oncologists, and other healthcare professionals involved in the care of patients with NSCLC and CNS metastases.
+Target Audience: The activity has been designed to meet the educational needs of radiation oncologists, medical oncologists, and other clinicians involved in the management of patients with lung cancer.

 The asset you are trying to access is locked.
 Please enter your access key to unlock.